dhanavikram/ProductReviewClassification/README.md

 * Naveen Vinayaga Murthy

+## Project Overview

 This project focuses on extracting valuable insights from the abundance of textual consumer feedback available for a certain category of products in Amazon’s e-commerce website.
-The technical objective of this project is to develop a robust machine learning model that can efficiently classify product reviews into positive, negative and neutral sentiments using Sentiment Analysis and Natural Language Processing techniques.
+The technical objective of this project is to develop a robust machine learning model that can efficiently classify product reviews into positive, negative, and neutral sentiments using Sentiment Analysis and Natural Language Processing techniques.

-Structure:
-1. data - Folder containing the required dataset
-2. data_read.py - Contains utilities that can be used to download and/or read the data
-3. pre_process.py - Contains utilities that help in preprocessing the textual data.
-4. model.py - Comprises of functions required to train and evaluate the model.

 ## Files in the Repository